syncfusion-content/wpf-docs/wpf/Scheduler/Reminder.md

 {% endhighlight %}
 {% endtabs %}

-`ReminderMapping` provides the mapping information about `SchedulerReminder` properties to `Data` object.ReminderMapping has the following properties for reminder alert,
+The `ReminderMapping` provides the mapping information about the `SchedulerReminder` properties to the `Data` object.ReminderMapping has the following properties for reminder alert,

-* `ReminderTimeInterval` - Maps the property name of custom class, which is equivalent for `SchedulerReminder.ReminderTimeInterval`.
+* `ReminderTimeInterval` - Maps the property name of custom class, which is equivalent for the `SchedulerReminder.ReminderTimeInterval.`
-* `IsDismissed` -  Maps the property name of custom class, which is equivalent for `SchedulerReminder.IsDismissed`.
+* `IsDismissed` - Maps the property name of custom class, which is equivalent for the `SchedulerReminder.IsDismissed.`

 {% tabs %}
 {% highlight c#%}